General Guidance

 • UNHCR is actively working with authorities in Lebanon and Syria to ensure that refugees who voluntarily choose to return to Syria, may do so in a safe and dignified manner.

-• While UNHCR does not currently promote large-scale return movements, we are preparing to assist with practical support.
-This includes potential transportation arrangements, guidance on exit procedures, advice on essential documents to carry, and recommendations on how to prepare for the journey.
-UNHCR is also exploring the possibility of providing limited multipurpose cash support for those opting to return.
+• UNHCR will assist with practical support including a one-time return cash grant, guidance on exit procedures, advice on essential documents to carry, and recommendations on how to prepare for the journey.

 • Inside Syria, the security situation continues to change.
 While we cannot provide confirmed information about the security situation, UNHCR is present on the ground through more than 100 community centers across the country.
 UNHCR is providing awareness raising sessions, psychosocial and legal assistance for forcibly displaced Syrians returning home (for information on services in Syria, see question 4).